Michigan governor: solve Flint water crisis instead of laying blame

 This week, Congress held its first hearing into the Flint crisis.
 The House Oversight Committee did not invite Snyder, a Republican, to testify, something Democrats on the panel complained bitterly about.

-Reporting by Ben Klayman in Detroit and Timothy Gardner in Washington; Editing by James Dalgleish
+The oversight committee has also subpoenaed Susan Hedman, the former Midwest chief of the Environmental Protection Agency, and Darnell Earley, the former state-appointed Flint city manager, to give depositions this month.
+(Reporting by Ben Klayman in Detroit and Timothy Gardner in Washington; Editing by James Dalgleish)